ErrorNull0/survival_story/README.md

 For testing purposes, you start with four admin tools in your inventory: the `stats wand`, `item spawner`, `weather wand`, and `teleporter`.
 While wielding an admin tool, hold down the Aux1 key and press the primary action button to activate it.

-The `stats wand` allows you to manually manipulate any of your player stats - health, thirst, hunger, alertness, hygiene, comfort, immunity, sanity, happiness, breath, stamina, experience, and weight.
+The `stats wand` allows you to manually manipulate any of your player stats including: health, thirst, hunger, alertness, hygiene, comfort, immunity, sanity, happiness, hands, legs, breath, stamina, experience, weight, illness, and poison.
+TIP: Use the stats wand to give yourself experience to quickly gain skill points to test the Skills upgrading feature.

 The `item spawner` allows you to spawn at your feet any of the custom made items in the game, as well as a few of the default items for testing.

-The `weather spawner` allows you temporarily modify the value ranges for air temperature, humidity, and wind of the current biome you are in.
+The `weather wand` allows you to temporarily modify the value ranges for air temperature, humidity, and wind of the current biome you are in.
 The biome's current air temperature and humidity will respond to your changes right away.
 In contrast, the current wind speed is updated every 10 - 60 seconds.
-Any changes are lost after game restart.
+Any changes are lost after a game restart.

 The `teleporter` allows you to quickly teleport 100 meters ahead of you or toward either side.